bvcft6/totalcmd/utils/TCFS2/Readme.txt

 Every numeric parameter can contain integer mathematical expression that corresponding to C language syntax (supported operators are ( ) ! ~ % * / + - << >> < > <= >= != == & ^ | && || ?:).
 You can also use # variable that will be expanded to actual parameter value in all functions where such thing makes sence.
 Numeric parameters may be specified in hexadecimal notation, in this case place '$' sign before number.
 Negative numbers should be started with '-' sign.
 Optional parameters are enclosed in square brackets.
 You must specify parameter braces after function name even if there is no parameters (like in C language).

 	0, 1
-		Returns corresponding constant, may be used in unconditional checks;
+		Return corresponding constant, may be used in unconditional checks;
-	if(<condition>, [<true_expression>], [<false_expression>])
+	if(<condition>,[<true_expression>],[<false_expression>])
-		Calculates and returns true_expression or false_expression result depending on condition result (true_expression is calculated for nonzero condition).
+		Calculate and return true_expression or false_expression result depending on condition result (true_expression is calculated for nonzero condition).
 Returns 0 if corresponding expression is not specified.
 In contrast to ?: operator if function calculates only one of two output expressions;
 	null(<something>)
-		Returns 1 if parameter is not an empty string.
+		Return 1 if parameter is not an empty string.
 E.g. may be used to check if command/macro parameter is specified;
 	eval(<expression>), test(<expression>)
-		Returns expression result.
+		Return expression result.
 May be used e.g. for checking some conditions at once;
 	style([<value>], [<exvalue>])
-		Checks window styles by comparing them with specified values.
-Compares results are combined by AND operation if both values are specified (i.e. true only when both comparisons are true).
+		Check window styles by comparing them with specified values.
+Compare results are combined by AND operation if both values are specified (i.e. true only when both comparisons are true).
 Variable # is expanded to actual set of flags.
 If # variable is not used parameter value is compared to its value automatically;
 	tcini(<section>, <key>, <value>, [<error_value>], [<use_redirection>])
 		Compares specified numeric key in specified section of wincmd.ini with specified value or gets key value.
 Variable # is expanded to actual key value (or to value specified in error_value parameter if key is not found).
 If # variable is not used, return value is compare result of key value and parameter value.
 If # is used in parameter value, function returns expression result (specify just # as value parameter to get key value).
 Last parameter use_redirection allows to disable redirection of sections in wincmd.ini (by default it is enabled).
 Redirection works in same way as in TC, pseudo-variables %$PERSONAL%, %$APPDATA% and %$LOCAL_APPDATA% and environment variables are supported;
-	ini(`<inipath>`, <section>, <key>, <value>, [<error_value>])
+	ini(`<inipath>`, <section>, <key>, [<mode>]<value>, [<error_value>])
-		Works exactly as tcini but with specified INI instead of wincmd.ini; file path must be enclosed with grave accents `` (character '`' is on key with '~') and shouldn't contain '`' char (you should define part of file path via envvar if it contains such char);
+		Works exactly as tcini but with specified INI instead of wincmd.ini; file path must be enclosed with single quotes `` (character '`' is on key with '~') and shouldn't contain '`' char (you should define part of file path via envvar if it contains quote char);
-	msg(<umsg>, <wparam>, <lparam>, [<async_mode>])
+	msg(<umsg>, <wparam>, <lparam>, [<post>])
-		Sends a message to TC window.
-If async_mode>0, message will be sent using PostMessage function, if async_mode<0, it will be sent using SendMessage (as if async_mode=0), but w/o waiting for result;
+		Send window message.
+Non-zero post parameter allows to use PostMessage function instead of SendMessage;
 	regmsg(<msg_name>)
 		Retrieves message number associated with given name (via RegisterWindowMessage function);
 	regmsg(<msg_name>)
 		Returns registered message number approriate to given name (calls RegisterWindowMessage function);
-	findwnd([`<class>`], [`<text>`])
-		Retrieves a handle to the window with specified class name and window name belonging to working TC instance.
-If you need to find window with any class or text, just omit corresponding parameter;
-	tcd([`<left_path>`], [`<right_path>`], [S][T], [<async_mode>])
-		Sends change dir command to TC.
-Parameters left_path and and right_path specify paths for left and right panels, thirs parameter contains flags: S - interpret the passed dirs as source/target instead of left/right, T - open passed dir(s) in new tab(s).
-You can set async_mode to 1 if you don't want to wait until TC completes the command;
-	tcm(<cm_index>, [<async_mode>])
+	tcm(<cm_index>)
-		Sends a message to execute specified TC internal command with specified index.
-Command indexes you may see in totalcmd.inc file and in TC command browser.
-Parameter async_mode works in the same way as for msg function;
+		Send message to execute specified TC internal command with specified index.
+Command indexes you may see in totalcmd.inc file and in TC command browser;
-	tem(`<em_command_name> [<parameters>]`, [<async_mode>])
-		Sends a message to execute TC user command with specified name.
-You can pass parameters to that command, just specify them after command's name and a space and enclose entire line with grave accents `` (TC doesn't support Unicode here).
-You should set async_mode to 1 if you don't want to wait until TC completes the command;
-	send(`<keystrokes>`, [<hwnd>])
-		Sends the sequence of keystrokes to active window (e.g. dialog) of working TC instance, or to the window whose handle is specified in hwnd parameter.
-You can send special keys by enclosing their names with curly braces: BACKSPACE, BKSP, BS, BREAK, CAPSLOCK, DEL, DELETE, DOWN, DQ ('"' character), END, ENTER, ESC, HOME, INS, INSERT, LEFT, NUMLOCK, PGDN, PGUP, PRTSC, RIGHT, SCROLLLOCK, TAB, UP, F1-F12, ADD (Num +), SUBTRACT (Num -), MULTIPLY (Num *), DIVIDE (Num /).
-In order to repeat some key use curly braces with that key and repeat number after a space.
-Each keystroke (or a sequence of keystrokes enclosed with round brackets) may have a set of special prefixes: '+' - with Shift, '^' - with Ctrl, '%' - with Alt, '~' - send as characters instead of keystrokes (keeps character case and keyboard layout).
-In order to send service key ('+', '{', '(' etc) enclose it with curly braces;
-	sendmsg(<hwnd>, <umsg>, <wparam>, <lparam>, [<async_mode>])
-		Works like msg function but sends this message to window with given handle.
+	tem(<em_command_name>)
+		Sends message to execute TC user command with specified name;

 	show(<state>)
-		Shows/hides window by calling ShowWindow API function with passed state parameter; you can read about available parameters in ShowWindow function's manual;
+		Show/hide window by calling ShowWindow API function with passed state parameter; you can read about available parameters in ShowWindow function's manual;
 	move([<x>], [<y>], [<cx>], [<cy>], [<topmost>])
-		Resizes/moves window.
+		Resize/move window.
 First 4 parameters allow to set window position and size.
 If parameter is omitted its value preserved.
 Variable # is expanded to actual parameter value, also additional variable @ is expanded to window width or height.
 Parameter topmost allows to turn topmost window mode on or off (if parameter is missed, mode is not changed);
 	redraw()
 		Causes full redraw of TC window.
 E.g. after switching caption or after blocking window redraw;
 	run_item(<item_name>, [<params>])
-		Executes command (item) with specified name, then return to current command.
+		Execute command (item) with specified name, then return to current command.
 You may specify any number of parameters divided by comma if command accepts them;
 	run_action(<action_name>)
-		Executes action with specified name, then return to current command;
+		Execute action with specified name, then return to current command;
 	set_style([<value>], [<exvalue>])
-		Changes normal and extended window styles.
+		Change normal and extended window styles.
 Each value is a set of flags (read more about style flags in manual on SetWindowLong function and its parameters GWL_STYLE and GWL_EXSTYLE).
 Variable # is expanded to actual set of flags;
-	set_tcini(<section>, <key>, [<value>], [<error_value>], [<use_redirection>])
+	set_tcini(<section>, <key>, <value>, [<error_value>], [<use_redirection>])
-		Sets/modifies wincmd.ini keys.
-If value parameter contains string enclosed with grave accents ``, it will be written directly to INI, in the other case value should be a numeric expression.
-Variable # is expanded to actual key value (or to value specified in error_value parameter if key is not found).
-If value is not specified at all, key will be removed from INI;
+		Allows to set/modify numeric wincmd.ini keys.
+Variable # is expanded to actual key value (or to value specified in error_value parameter if key is not found);
-	set_ini(`<inipath>`, <section>, <key>, [<value>], [<error_value>])
+	set_ini(`<inipath>`, <section>, <key>, [<mode>]<value>, [<error_value>])
-		Works exactly as set_tcini but with specified INI instead of wincmd.ini; file path must be enclosed with grave accents `` (see notes in description of ini function above);
+		Works exactly as set_tcini but with specified INI instead of wincmd.ini; file path must be enclosed with single quotes `` (see notes in description of ini function above);
 	save_undo(<undo_name>)
-		Saves current undo string to action with specified name;
+		Save current undo string to action with specified name;
 	delay(<msec>)
-		Pauses execution on specified time interval;
+		Pause execution on specified time interval;